Nick-Son/portfolio/readme.md

 # Portfolio Documentation
 ---
+## Aim
+The intention for my portfolio was to create a simple yet striking site, that had a unique visual design, and for the content to have a layout informed by the design.
+As prospective employers or collaborators would hopefully visit my site, I wanted the content to be concise and conversational in tone, to convey a sense of friendliness and openess, and not bog down the visitor with exessive amounts of text-based content, leaving their experience brief and memorable.

 ## Initial design | Inspiration
-From my research into other developer's portfolio sites, the continual issue I kept noticing throughout was design at the  cost of usability and navigation.
+From my research into other developer's portfolio sites, a continual issue I kept noticing throughout was design at the  cost of usability and navigation.

 The creators would implement certain visual and design flourishes, which, while interesting and novel, ultimately distracted from the user experience.
 Interestingly enough, the most frequent offenders were UI/UX designers.